De Havilland Comet: Propulsion

 The Comet was powered by two pairs of turbojet engines buried in the wings close to the fuselage.
 Chief designer Bishop chose the Comet's embedded-engine configuration because it avoided the drag of podded engines and allowed for a smaller fin and rudder since the hazards of asymmetric thrust were reduced.
 The engines were outfitted with baffles to reduce noise emissions, and extensive soundproofing was also implemented to improve passenger conditions.

 Placing the engines within the wings had the advantage of a reduction in the risk of foreign object damage, which could seriously damage jet engines.
 The low-mounted engines and good placement of service panels also made aircraft maintenance easier to perform.
 The Comet's buried-engine configuration increased its structural weight and complexity.
-Armour had to be placed around the engine cells to contain debris from any serious engine failures; also, placing the engines inside the wing required a more complicated wing structure.
+Armour had to be placed around the engine cells to contain debris from any serious engine failures; also, placing the engines inside the wing required a more complex wing structure.

 The Comet 1 featured 5050 lbf de Havilland Ghost 50 Mk1 turbojet engines.
 Two hydrogen peroxide-powered de Havilland Sprite booster rockets were originally intended to be installed to boost takeoff under hot and high altitude conditions from airports such as Khartoum and Nairobi.
 These were tested on 30 flights, but the Ghosts alone were considered powerful enough and some airlines concluded that rocket motors were impractical.
 Sprite fittings were retained on production aircraft.
 Comet 1s subsequently received more powerful 5700 lbf Ghost DGT3 series engines.